portl4t/ts-mp4/README.md

 **step3**: modify remap.config and restart the trafficserver

+## Note
+It is not a good idea to cache a large mp4 file, as we have to generate new meta data if `start` exists, and it will take a long time to accomplish.
+As far as I know, many video sites will cut the large video file into many pieces, and each piece will be less than 70M(bytes), it will be a reasonable choice.

 ## History
 * 2014-12-29, fix integer overflow, support more than one stts entries.
 * 2014-12-27, fix memory leak.